279789/C-Compiler-Writing-Trivial-Functions/README.md

 #### b) Inspect:

 * How are mixed types split across general-purpose registers and floating-point registers?
+Int and char variables are going int general purpuse registers, float is inside an xmm register
-* Where do you observe implicit type conversions?
+* Where do you observe implicit type conversions? cvtss2sd -0x4(%rbp),%xmm1 This converts an int int float.  cvtss2sd -0x4(%rbp),%xmm1 converts a float into double

 ---

 ## Questions

 1. How many parameters are passed in registers on x86\_64?
+Each register fits 1 parameter, for example, %xmm0 fits 2.5.
 2. How are `char` parameters handled inside registers?
+A char parameter takes only 8 of 64 Bit / 32Bit from the register .
+The rest is singed, for example if an character is placed in %eax (lower 32 Bit of %rax) than it only takes 8 Bit, on the other 24 Bit could be any old data that we don't.
+To avoid misinterpretation, those other bits get signed, wich means, that all 24 bits are written 1s or 0s (depending on the sign.)
-3. Which registers are used for floating-point arguments?
+3. Which registers are used for floating-point arguments? %xmm registers are used.
 4. Where do integer and floating-point return values appear after function calls?
+Integer go ussually inside general purpuse registers.
+Floating-point values stay inside they're xmm registers
 5. Why do calling conventions exist?
+This is an very important function to save a lot of time.
+If you wouldn't have this opertunity, you would write every function for every use again.
+No librarie would work at all.
 6. What happens when you call functions with more than 6 parameters?
+If you call a function with more than 6 parameters, the rest of the parameters goes on the stack.
 7. Why is it important for compiler, assembler, and linker to agree on calling conventions?

 ## Advice